marcinkruk/apl-ecp-filler/README.md

 # USAGE

 1. Update your login credentials.
-2. Update month to be filled in fillmonth() call.
+2. Update month to be filled in fillmonth() call or use the fillcurrentweek() feature.
 3. Customize the tasks to be filled for each day.
 4. You may need to update the APL certificate path.
 5. Run and pray to entities of your choice for it to work.